avehtari/BDA_R_demos/README.md

 Vehtari](http://users.aalto.fi/~ave/) and translated to R by [Markus Paasiniemi](https://github.com/paasim).
 Recently more demos have been added for [RStan and RStanARM](demos_rstan).
+Unless otherwise specified in specific files all code licensed under BSD-3 and all text, slides and figures licensed under CC-BY-NC 4.0.

 The corresponding [Python demos](https://github.com/avehtari/BDA_py_demos) and the corresponding [Matlab/Octave demos](https://github.com/avehtari/BDA_m_demos).